The Rundown: Screw It, Give Everything An Origin Story

 The tricky thing here is that I am bad at the Marvel Cinematic Universe.
 Always have been.
 I’ve pieced it together as I’ve gone along and I do find myself rewatching some of its individual movies quite a bit (Ragnarok and Black Panther, hello), but as far as knowing the lore and the chronology of events and remembering every lesser hero… not so much.

 That doesn’t mean I don’t or can’t enjoy the whole thing.
 As we discussed just last week, I did not know who Kite Man was and how he related to the world of Batman before I started watching Harley Quinn, and now I worry about him constantly and want him to be happy.
-Point being: This is the trailer for the next film in the MCU, Eternals, directed by Nomadland’s Chloe Zhou.
+Point being: This is the trailer for the next film in the MCU, Eternals, directed by Nomadland’s Chloe Zhao.
 It looks super cool.
 Also, I do not know who anyone is or why they’re there or how it all ties into the events of Endgame, which I do not entirely remember.

 Maybe I should read the description.
 Maybe that will help.